luiscruz/course_sustainableSE/2025/p1_measuring_software/g10_minecraft_shaders.md

 ### *Automation Tool*

-pyAutoGUI [8] is a tool allowing for the automation of keyboard/mouse inputs on the machine using python.
+pyAutoGUI [8] is a tool allowing for the automation of keyboard/mouse inputs on the machine using Python.
 It also has functionality that detects images on the screen display, which was used in the experiment to navigate and play the game.
 Screenshots were taken on the machine the experiment was performed on and put in the `/Images` folder.
 The confidence was set to 70% to allow for some leeway, and clicks were set to 2-5 to ensure that no bugs/mistakes could interfere with the program.

 ## **Video of the Experiment(Difference between shaders and no shaders in Minecraft)**